Smile Repairing Dental Care for Flagstaff Residents

 Traditional Crown & Bridge

-Dental crowns and fixed bridges are two of the most commonly used advanced restoration options offered by our skilled dentists, Dr. John Bacon and Dr. Brad Lerud.
+Dental crowns and fixed bridges are two of the most commonly used advanced restoration options offered by our skilled dentist, Dr. John Bacon.
 Crowns can restore the full form and function to a severely damaged tooth, avoiding unnecessary tooth loss.
 When tooth loss does occur, fixed bridges may be a valid option for replacing this lost dental structure.
 Click the links below to find out more about crowns and bridges, and don’t hesitate to reach out if you have any questions.

 Tooth Colored Fillings